stoplightio/elements/docs/getting-started/dev-portal/dev-portal-angular.md

 ## Fire it up

-Now start the development server.
+Now, start the development server.

 ```bash
 yarn start
 ```

-And you should see the API reference documentation for the Zoom API.
+You should see the API reference documentation for the Zoom API.

 ## Configuration